Looking for a sweet and satisfying healthy muffin? Try these Keto friendly muffins made with salted caramel and collagen.

 - Preheat oven to 350F.

-- In a separate bowl, mix the eggs, butter, sour cream, Swerve confectioners, heavy cream, 1/4 cup of the salted caramel sauce and vanilla extract.
+- Whisk the almond flour, oat fiber, baking powder and Salted Caramel Collagen in a mixing bowl then set aside.
+In a separate bowl, mix the eggs, butter, sour cream, Swerve confectioners, heavy cream, ¼ cup of the salted caramel sauce and vanilla extract.